 Building height.
 The "General Mixed Use" subzone limits the heights of buildings to three stories.
-The proposed project consists of three separate four-story buildings fronting Iron Horse Boulevard and internal to the site.
+The proposed project consists of three separate fourstory buildings fronting Iron Horse Boulevard and internal to the site.
 The fourth building fronting Browning Drive and Hilltop Drive include both a four-story and three-story portion.

 Parking.
-The proposed project requires 568 parking spaces if the commercial ready spaces were fully occupied by commercial uses.
+The proposed project requires 568 parking spaces if the 26,000 square feet of commercial-ready "flex" spaces were fully occupied by commercial uses.
 The applicant is proposing 508 parking spaces to accommodate the requested use of the first-floor space for residential uses.
 This results in a shortage of 60 parking spaces for the project.

 On-street parking.
 The regulating plan for the Iron Horse station area designates the street type of Iron Horse Boulevard as both a TOD Boulevard and Commercial Avenue.
 This split in designation corresponds to a quarter-mile walking distance from the transit station, which separates a high intensity mixed-use area from the general mixed use area.
 The design standards for each street type are different, as described below.
-The applicant is requesting that the Commercial Avenue standard for Iron Horse Boulevard apply up to the intersection with Browning Drive to accommodate proposed commercial space on the northern portion of the street.
+The applicant is requesting that the Commercial Avenue standard for Iron Horse Boulevard apply up to the intersection with Browning Drive to accommodate proposed commercial space on the northern portion of the street and maintain a consistent streetscape design for the project.

-STREET TYPE RIGHT-OF-WAY WIDTH NUMBER OF LANES LANE WIDTHS ON-STREET PARKING SIDEWALK WIDTH CROSS WALKS PARKWAY TREE WELL Commercial Avenue 80 feet 6-foot sidewalk easement/ROW 4 lanes 11 feet Yes, both sides.
+STREET TYPE RIGHT-OF-WAY WIDTH NUMBER OF LANES LANE WIDTHS ON-STREET PARKING SIDEWALK WIDTH CROSS WALKS PARKWAY TREE WELL Commercial Avenue 80 feet 6-foot sidewalk easement 4 lanes 11 feet Yes, both sides.
 Angled or parallel.
-6 feet Intersections and one mid-block Tree wells TOD Boulevard 80 feet 6-foot sidewalk easement/ROW 4 plus turn lanes 11 feet No 6 feet Intersections Parkway
+6 feet Intersections and one mid-block Tree wells 6 ft x 6 ft TOD Boulevard 80 feet 6-foot sidewalk easement 4 plus turn lanes 11 feet No 6 feet Intersections Parkway 6 feet wide